 All of these chemicals (plus others) are dangerous water contaminants.
 But how do they get into our natural bodies of water, where they come into contact with aquatic life?
 Well, after using these products to clean your house, they are rinsed down drains in your sink or flushed down toilets.
 Even though MOST pollutants are removed from the water by treatment facilities, those three chemicals are definitely not removed in this process.
 They instead enter waterways, end up in the water that is returned to rivers and lakes and there they buildup.

 When these hazardous chemicals enter different bodies of water or aquatic ecosystems, their levels are not controlled.
-Moreover, Phosphates in laundry and dishwasher detergents have a fertilising effect.
+Moreover, Phosphates in Laundry Pacs Product Page and Dishwasher Pacs Product Page have a fertilising effect.
 What does this mean for aquatic ecosystems?
 The result is an excessive nourishment of some types of plant life.
 This in turn leads to dense vegetation that can clog waterways.
 At the end of these plants’ life cycle, they die in large masses.
 Algae then grows at exponentially faster rates, depriving freshwater animals of oxygen in the water needed for survival, which translates into a reduced biodiversity.
 Soon, the water is no longer suitable for drinking, cooking or bathing.

 Surfactants, on the other hand, reduce water tension and allow surfactants and all other chemicals that may be leftover from cleaning to be absorbed more easily by both plants and animals.
 Many other compounds can be toxic to wildlife, or affect growth and reproduction, for example, by mimicking the effects of hormones in mammals and fish.

 What about air contamination?
 Well, VOCs can concentrate inside the household air, causing health hazards inside your home.
 When windows are opened, these chemicals are then released to the environment.
 According to the EPA, Volatile Organic Compounds can even contribute to smog!
 The pollution is so severe in some areas that legislation to ban these VOCs in household cleaners became necessary.
-However, some household cleaners still have VOC’s on their ingredient list!
-This is why it’s so important to take a look at that ingredient label on your detergent and make an informed decision into which type of detergent and all purpose cleaner is the right one for you and your home.
+However, some household cleaners still have VOC’s on their Our Ingredients Page!
+This is why it’s so important to take a look at that ingredient label on your detergent and make an informed decision into which type of detergent and All Purpose Cleaner Product Page is the right one for you and your home.